DensoITLab/spr_sigmadelta/readme.md

-# Supplementaly material (code) for BMVC submittion ID:126
+# E2E training of Sparse Sigma-delta Network
-**Learning to Sparsify Differences of Synaptic Signal for Efficient Event Processing**
+**Learning to Sparsify Differences of Synaptic Signal for Efficient Event Processing**(BMVC2021, Oral)

-We will open-source the attached code upon acceptance (After cleanup).

 ## Note
 Our main contribution of the paper, mconv layer, TDSS loss, and *macro-grad* are implemented `models/dss_layer.py` and `models/dss_utils.py`. `DSSConv2d` layer is desinged to replace existing `Conv2d` layer with minimum modification.